 “You can’t do it.”

-Kira squinted at the bolts and screws that were cluttering her kitchen floor.
+Kira squinted at the fine print on the manual and then at the bolts and screws that cluttered her kitchen floor.

 “This is a man’s job.
 Just hire someone to fix it for you.”

 “Mom, if I found out how to get a PhD, then I think I can figure out how to put nails in a block of wood.”

 Most of their arguments were of the same nature.
 Her mother was always speaking down to her, trying to guide her toward her prophecy of failure.
 As twisted as it was, Kira was sure that she hoped she ended up in her shoes– divorced, bitter, and stuffed with an equal amount of bullshit and botox.

 “Why don’t you call the nice young man I met at church?”